NATIONAL PET CANCER AWARENESS MONTH

 If you have a pet with skin problems, please contact your veterinarian immediately.
 The treatment is simple and effective.
 Prevent the suffering and help your pet that only wants to provide you with unconditional love.

-Sunshine is a very lucky and loved dog today.
-Her mange and skin infections are being treated, she is being well fed, and most importantly adored and loved by her new owner.
+Sunshine is a very lucky and loved dog today in foster care awaiting a new family.
+Her mange and skin infections are being treated, she is being well fed, and most importantly wanting to be adored and loved by a new owner.

 THAT TIME OF YEAR AGAIN FOR WEATHER CHANGE